Fable: The Journey

 Due to being a Kinect only title, the mechanics are of course a major departure in gameplay from the standard Action Adventure

 you'd normally expect from the Fable series.
-The game takes place from a First Person perspective whilst travelling across Albion in your carriage and engaging enemies on foot.
+The game takes place from a First Person perspective whilst traveling across Albion in your carriage and engaging enemies on foot.
 The player utilizes various motion controlled magical powers in The Journey's

-combat and puzzle solving.Needs Wiki Magic Love
+pages.Needs Wiki Magic Love

 - And Now for Someone Completely Different: Rather than someone with heroes blood we have a new protagonist, Gabriel, who is chosen to become a hero rather than been born one.